We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 • Google had a look and determined that you have a poor website structure

-• Google had a look and determined that you have low-quality content
+• Google had a look and determined that you have low-quality content or offensive content

 • Google does not see your robots.txt file which tells its search engine crawlers which URLs the crawler can access on your website